Community Safety Advisory Committees

 How to apply

-The deadline for applications was November 30, 2023.
-Suitable applicants will be notified and be scheduled for an interview.
+Applications will be accepted May 1-31, 2025.
+Suitable applicants will be notified and scheduled for an interview.
 Instruction for completing the Police Information Check will be provided.

 Criteria

-Volunteers who live or work in Burnaby and are committed to improving community safety the region are eligible.
+Volunteers who live or work in Burnaby and are committed to improving community safety in Burnaby are eligible.

 Membership consists of up to 10 resident representatives, 5 business representatives and up to 3 non-voting public safety stakeholders.
-Committee members must commit to serving a 3-year term.
-Members must agree to work collaboratively and respect a wide range of diverse opinions and interests.
-Committee members must complete a Police Information Check to the satisfaction of the Burnaby RCMP.
+Committee members must commit to:

 Have questions?